aspose-diagram-cloud/aspose-diagram-cloud-python/README.md

 **Microsoft Visio:** VDW, VSD, VSS, VST

+## New Features in Version 20.3

+Added support to draw following objects on a page:
+- Polyline
+- Line
+- Ellipse

+Added support to:
+- Set page setting
+- Add new empty page
+- Get pages info

+For the detailed notes, please visit [Aspose.Diagram Cloud 20.3 Release Notes](https://docs.aspose.cloud/diagram/aspose-diagram-cloud-20-3-release-notes/).
 ## Getting Started with Aspose.Diagram Cloud SDK for Python

 Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/) to get your application information and free quota to use the API.
 Now execute `pip install asposediagramcloud` from the command line to get the get the SDK from PIP.

 ## Convert Visio VDX to PDF

 ```python
 import os